gianni-rosato/svt-av1-psy/STYLE.md

 }
 ```

-lines should not be longer than 80 characters.
+Lines should idealy not be longer than 80 characters.
 We allow exceptions if wrapping the line would lead to exceptional ugliness, and this is done on a case-by-case basis;
 don't use goto except for standard error handling;
 use native types (`int`, `unsigned`, etc.) for scalar variables where the upper bound of a size doesn't matter;
 use sized types (`uint8_t`, `int16_t`, etc.) for vector/array variables where the upper bound of the size matters;